Leadership Intern Program

 There will also be a need to extend some staff beyond July 25th

 for first year staff who complete Staff Training is $290 per week.

 This is for a week - Sunday afternoon through Friday afternoon.

 Staff lodging and all meals are included.
 Staff will go home on

 most weekends.
-There are some weekends that we have campers, and
+There are many weekends that we have campers, and

 You will pay for your staff shirts, but the cost is minimal.